openmv/openmv-ide/README.md

 # openmv-ide #
-Qt Creator based OpenMV IDE
+OpenMV IDE based on Qt Creator

-Instructions for Compiling OpenMV-IDE for Desktop
+Instructions for Compiling OpenMV IDE for Desktop
 =================================================

 * Install Qt (to the default location).